fabian-weiand/fabian-weiand.github.io/software_design_engineering.md

 # Software Design and Engineering

 ### About
-This artifact is a full stack application for an animal shelter using Jupyter, Python, and MongoDB which was built in Client Server Development class during program.
+This artifact is a full stack application for an animal shelter using Jupyter, Python, and MongoDB which was built in my Client Server Development class during the computer science program.
 It showcases my skills both for front and back-end development as well as how to connect the two using a python module.

 ### The code